ffes/nppfilesettings/ReadMe.md

 History
 -------

 This plug-in used to be called NppFileMagic.
-But since Notepad++ v6.8.4 it recognizes many languages by itself.
-The detection was not that great, so I contributed and now that part of the plugin was not needed anymore.
+It was also able to set the language of a file based on the first line of the file.
+But since v6.8.4 Notepad++ recognizes many languages by itself by parsing the first line of a file.
+The detection was not that great, so I contributed some of my code and knowledge upstream and now that part of the plug-in was not needed anymore.
 Therefore I decided to remove that code and rename to plug-in.